Last Updated on January 15, 2023

 Whiskey Kitchen

-Whiskey flights and elevated Southern-inspired bites are exactly what you’ll find inside the casual-yet-sophisticated Whiskey Kitchen.
+Whiskey flights and elevated Southern-inspired bites are exactly what you’ll find inside the casual yet sophisticated Whiskey Kitchen.
 Choose from over 400 specialty whiskeys and sip with friends while sitting outside on the patio.

 We mentioned Whiskey Kitchen and a few more Raleigh restaurants in our day date guide to the city!